rtayek/timeseries/readme.txt

-some r samples from the book.
+code files here are some r samples from the book.

+lc gamma
+uc gamma
+phi
+p
+B
+upsilon